Nick Clegg says Mike Hancock MP will be expelled from party

 "Subsequently, and over several months, I came to your home on several occasions, sometimes unannounced, and conducted a friendship with you that was inappropriate and unprofessional.

-"I made you feel deeply uncomfortable and discriminated against and I crossed the line."'Inappropriate and unprofessional'
+"I made you feel deeply uncomfortable and discriminated against and I crossed the line."

 Following the statement, the chairman of Portsmouth Liberal Democrats Simon Dodd, said Mr Hancock would now be subject to an internal disciplinary hearing.